goodiesavolonte/goodiesavolonte.github.io/_posts/2015-11-20-salted-caramel-pecan-cookies.md

   <ol>
     <li>
       Heat sugar in a medium saucepan over medium heat.
 Whisk the sugar until it has completely melted.
-Stop whisking once it&#8217;s melted.
+Stop whisking once it's melted.
 The sugar will caramelized rapidly.
     </li>
     <li>
       Once it has reached a brown amber color, stir in the butter and whisk until melted.